RealWhyKnot/discord-mobile-idle/README.md

 Grab the zip from [Releases](https://github.com/RealWhyKnot/discord-mobile-idle/releases), unpack it anywhere, and run `discord-mobile-idle.exe`.
 It asks for your token once, then lives in the notification area with no window.
-There is nothing to install and no Python needed.

 Right-click the tray icon for the menu: